wRabbitCodes/ResearchAgent_RAG/README.md

 - Add support for context persistence (e.g. KV cache reuse)

-# 🐞 Known Issues
+# Known Issues🐞
 The app is effectively issue free when running locally but there are some issues when running in containerized setups.

 - **Ollama Container Initialization Delay**
-  Ollama can take several seconds to load and initialize large models on startup specially with large models.
+  Ollama can take several seconds to load and initialize on startup specially with large models.
 Also, newly formed containers suffer from cold-start issue causeing first request from our app to take significant delay.

 - **Timeouts and Slow Responses in Containerized Setup**
   Communication between the RAG app and Ollama inside Docker containers is slower compared to calling a locally installed Ollama server.
 This can cause frequent request timeouts with 30-second limits.